socoding/node-lua/README.md

 # node-lua

 ## description
-1. A node complementation of lua which supports sync and rpc, and task-multiplexing support in multi-threads without harmless wakeup.
+1. Node-lua is a node complementation of lua which supports sync and rpc, and task-multiplexing support in multi-threads without harmless wakeup.
 2. It can be used as a simple script engine or complex server engine which supports a massive of independent lua contexts (or named services) running on multi-threads which restricted to the cpu core count.
 3. The lua context will suspend itself when it calls a sync and async rpc using lua coroutine inside the core c codes.
 4. The rpc can be called within the lua coroutine where the user creates and it won't impact the normal coroutine procedure.